-With just a swipe, you can control your Fire TV Stick from the app, meaning you don’t need to get a replacement if you use yours.
+With just a swipe, you can control your Fire TV Stick from your phone’s app (more on this in our other tutorial), meaning you don’t need to get a replacement if you use yours.
 On top of the obvious functionality of the app, you can also do more than just reproduce the experience of having a remote.
 You can manage your recordings, and in some cases (if you have access to live channels) you can even see what’s on those channels now right from the app.

 The way the remote works is through WiFi, so your phone will have to be connected to the same WiFi network as the Fire TV Stick, so be aware of that.
 One thing the app can’t do is act as a remote for playing games.
 This is a bit of a bummer since most games on mobile devices have no problem using the touch screen for input and so you’d think it would be easy to reproduce those controls on the Fire TV App.

 Alas, if you want to play games on your Fire TV Stick, you’ll have to get a dedicated video game remote controller for it.
-The good news here is that most modern controllers are compatible, from the more expensive Xbox Wireless Controller (on Amazon) to the lower-end (but still serviceable) PL-608 Mini Bluetooth Gamepad (also on Amazon).
-There is one killer feature of the app that’s worth mentioning: a full keyboard for text input.
+The good news here is that most modern controllers are compatible, from Xbox Wireless Controller (on Amazon) to a bit more expensive EasySMX Wireless Gaming Controller (also on Amazon).

 Typing on your smartphone screen is way easier and faster than the single-character-select method that still hamstrings text input on most TVs.
 The App is worth using if you’re going to be doing much text input, even if you do have the original remote.
 If you have a new Fire TV Stick and you’re about to spend a half-hour logging into all your favorite apps, use the Fire TV App to streamline putting in all those usernames and passwords.